PollockCR/CS480Pollock/PA6/README.md

 Program Function
 ----------------
-The program will load a model provided to it by the command line.
-The model will be loaded using assimp and then displayed with the supplied texture.
+The program will load a model provided to it by the first command line argument along with a texture as the second command line argument.
+The model will be loaded using assimp and then displayed.
+The model will be green and red.

 Project discripton found here: http://www.cse.unr.edu/~fredh/class/480/F2015/proj/PA06/PA6.php